Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 ![figure 3](/blog/images/BitcoinVolatility-1-figure-3.png)

-## Interpreting the Results

-### Analyzing Volatility Patterns
+### Analyzing the Results

-By examining the plot, we can observe periods where volatility spikes, indicating higher risk and potentially higher reward opportunities.
-These spikes often correspond to significant market events or news affecting Bitcoin.
+By analyzing the plot, we can identify periods of sharp volatility spikes, which signal higher risk and potentially greater reward opportunities.
+These spikes are often triggered by significant market events or news impacting Bitcoin.
+This behavior is known as **volatility clustering**, where high-volatility periods are followed by similarly turbulent periods, while low-volatility phases exhibit smaller, more stable fluctuations.

-### Benefits of Using EWMA
+### Benefits and Limitations of Using EWMA

 - **Responsiveness**: EWMA adjusts quickly to changes, making it suitable for volatile markets.
 - **Simplicity**: It's straightforward to implement and doesn't require complex modeling.
 - **Weighted Data**: By giving more importance to recent data, EWMA provides a more current view of market volatility.

-### Drawbacks and Limitations of the EWMA Model

 While the EWMA model is a useful tool for estimating realized volatility, it has some important limitations that should be considered, especially when thinking about future predictions: